Ambulatory assessment

 Ambulatory assessment (AA) is computer-assisted methodology for self-reports, behavior records or psychological measurements, while the subject undergoes normal activities in daily life.

-AA is used in clinical psychology to investigate symptoms, predict recurrence or onset of new symptoms, monitor treatment effects, prevent relapse, and indicate necessary interventions.
+AA is used in clinical psychology to investigate symptoms, predict the recurrence or onset of new symptoms, monitor treatment effects, prevent relapse, and indicate necessary interventions.

 In the early ambulatory assessment, personal digital assistants and interactive voice response systems were used.
-They have now been replaced by smartphones, and this has made the data collection more feasible.
+They have now been replaced by smartphones, and this has made data collection more feasible.